 Browse selected boating hire companies below – and check out our Boat Hire FAQ for tips on what to look for.

-Make sure the company you are hiring from has insurance and meets the necessary statutory requirements.
+Make sure the boat hire company you are considering has insurance and meets the necessary statutory requirements.

 This varies from state to state.

 Most operators are above board and take their business seriously.
 But, like most businesses, there are cowboys out there.

 Hire boats are subject to local laws and regulations.
 Many hire options permit hire without a license.

 This is perfectly legal providing they – and you – meet those regulations.

 Some hire companies may require you to have a boat license.
 Others require no license providing you operate the vessel according to their restrictions and requirements.

 This may mean operating only in a certain area.
 For example, not beyond a specific marker buoy or geographic co-ordinates.